The anvi'o 'metagenomics' workflow

 Workflow description and usage

 The default entering point to the metagenomics workflow is the raw paired-end sequencing reads for one or more shotgun metagenomes.
 The default end point of the workflow is an anviā€™o merged profile database ready for refinement of bins (or whatever it is that you want to do with it), along with an annotated anviā€™o contigs database.
-While these are the default entry and end points, there are many more ways to use the metagenomic workflow that we will demonstrate later.
+While these are the default entry and end points, there are many more ways to use the metagenomics workflow that we will demonstrate later.

 1. Quality control of metagenomic short reads using illumina-utils, and generating a comprehensive final report for the results of this step (so you have your Supplementary Table 1 ready).

-2. Taxonomical profiling of short reads using krakenuniq.
+2. Taxonomic profiling of short reads using krakenuniq.
 These profiles are also imported into individual profile databases, and are available in the merged profile database (for more details about this, refer to the release notes of anviā€™o version 5.1).

 3. Individual or combined assembly of quality filtered metagenomic reads using either megahit, metaspades, or idba_ud.